CreativeCircus/PHP-Fall-2013/README.md

 None

-#### Week 2, October 14 - include(), GET/POST, server-side validation, sending emails
+#### Week 2, October 14 - Integrating with HTML, include(), GET/POST, server-side validation, sending emails

-How to load pages dynamically, GET/POST data from a form to another page, validating POST data and sending emails using mail().
+Integrating HTML and PHP, how to load pages dynamically, GET/POST data from a form to another page, validating POST data and sending emails using mail().

 ##### Assignments